Reimage Your Server for LAMP Stack Installation

 The LAMP Stack—Linux, Apache, MySQL, and PHP—is one of the most popular platforms for hosting dynamic websites and web applications.
-If you have a Bluehost Self-Managed VPS, you can use the Bluehost Portal to easily install and manage these components.
+If you have a Bluehost Self-Managed VPS or Virtual Dedicated Server (VDS), you can use the Bluehost Portal to easily install and manage these components.
 This article will guide you step-by-step on how to install the LAMP stack using the Bluehost Portal.

 What is the LAMP Stack?

-- Linux: The operating system that runs your VPS server.
+- Linux: The operating system that runs your server.

 - Apache: A reliable and widely used web server software.